 Fly-tipping is the illegal dumping of rubbish.
 It angers the public, spoils the countryside and is costly to clear up.
 Details and locations of fly-tips are often reported to us by members of the public.
-We aim to deal with such reports in a quick and efficient manner, usually within one working day.
+We aim to deal with such reports in a quick and efficient manner, usually within three working days.
 In some instances, however, we may wish to carry out enforcement and this may result in a short delay.

 - Do you empty road gulleys?

 No this operation is carried out by Hampshire County Council who may be contacted on 0845 603 5638.